 Other information about the National Park Service’s general management plan for the GGNRA can be found online at http://parkplanning.nps.gov/projectHome.cfm?parkId=303&projectId=15075.
 You may find the GGNRA’s summary of the comments received about the preliminary alternatives this summer at http://parkplanning.nps.gov/document.cfm?parkID=303&projectId=15075&documentID=25038.

-If you have questions about the meeting call Lee Ann Ciancetti in the GGNRA at (415) 561-4930, or email her at (JavaScript must be enabled to view this email address).
+If you have questions about the meeting call Lee Ann Ciancetti in the GGNRA at (415) 561-4930, or email her at [email protected].